dougrday/frontend-libraries/README.md

 To start the backend, run `npm run server`.

+The server runs on port `5000`, and you can do a simple GET search at http://localhost:5000/hello-world

 # React with TypeScript

 To run the React example, run `npm run react`.